-On average, users spend less than 15 seconds on a website before making a decision whether to stay or bounce.
+On average, users spend less than 15 seconds on a website before deciding whether to stay or bounce.
 They’re essentially scanning and skimming through the content until they find what they’re looking for.
 If something catches their attention or sustains their interest, they will spend more time and may even complete a call-to-action or two.

 In that quick span of time, users can already form first impressions—good or bad—which can have a significant impact not just on the overall user experience but on the company’s bottom line as well.
 This is where attention to detail plays an important role in web design.
 While it’s pretty much a universal belief that content is king, it’s the details that make or break a website.

 Visually appealing web design can only go so far when it comes to attracting and retaining visitors to your website.
 As they browse through the pages, they will notice the little things which will most certainly affect their experience as they interact with the different elements on your site.
 Users are not consciously keeping tabs on the site’s errors, but if they find one, it can easily impact the way they perceive the site, which can negatively affect the brand, product, or company.